shimizukawa/pycontw2013-sphinx-introduction/index.rst

    * The books mention to Sphinx and Documentations.

    * "Python Professional Programming" was already translated into 'simple chineese charactors' and will publish in June.
+(This is chneese version book name).

 anyway.